Mycena galericulata

-Taxonomy, classification, and naming
+Taxonomy

 The fungus was first described scientifically as Agaricus galericulatus by Italian mycologist Giovanni Antonio Scopoli in 1772, and sanctioned under this name by Elias Magnus Fries in his 1821 Systema Mycologicum.
 That same year, Samuel Frederick Gray transferred the species to the genus Mycena.
 Synonyms for the species include Agaricus conicus named by William Hudson in 1778, Agaricus crispus described by August Johann Georg Karl Batsch in 1893, Stereopodium galericulatum by Franklin Sumner Earle in 1909, and Prunulus galericulatus by William Alphonso Murrill in 1916.

 Mycena galericulata is the type species of the genus Mycena.
 It is classified in section Mycena of Mycena in the infrageneric scheme of Rudolph Arnold Maas Geesteranus.
 In the older (1947) classification of Alexander H. Smith, he placed it in the subgenus Eumycena, section Typicae—"a most monotonous series of blackish, brown, gray, bluish-gray, or brownish-gray species mostly with ascending gills and generally large to moderate stature."

 The specific epithet galericulata is derived from the Latin galer, and means "with a small hat".
 Gray called it the "helmetted high-stool".
 It is commonly known as the "common bonnet", the "toque mycena", or the "rosy-gill fairy helmet".